chembl/FPSim2/docs/user_guide/subs_screenout.md

 results = fpe.substructure(query, n_workers=1)
 ```

-!!! tip
+!!! tip "Parallel Processing"
-    *n_workers* parameter can be used to split a single query into multiple threads to speed up the search.
-This is specially useful on big datasets.
+    The `n_workers` parameter can be used to split a single query into multiple threads to speed up the search.
+This is especially useful when searching large datasets.

 ## On disk

-It is also possible to run on disk substructure screenouts (i.e. without loading the whole fingerprints file in memory) with the `FPSim2Engine.on_disk_substructure` function.
-This allows running screenouts on databases bigger than the available system memory:
+For on-disk substructure screenouts (slower but doesn't require loading the entire fingerprint file into memory), use the `FPSim2Engine.on_disk_substructure` function.
+This is useful for databases larger than the available system memory:

 ```python
 from FPSim2 import FPSim2Engine